 Most of the present activities in modern industrialized societies or products on the market do not belong to a "green" society.
 This is a problem, since it also interferes with traditional economic interests.
 These interests must be replaced to fit into a sustainable development just as traditional management has been successfully replaced by TQM.
-So far sustainable development mainly involves addressing some general principles or establishing often costly certificates, e.g. ISO 14000, or "green labels" to put on products, whereas legal means or effective concepts and methods are absent.
+So far sustainable development mainly involves addressing some general principles or establishing often costly certificates, e.g. SO 14000, or "green labels" to put on products, whereas legal means or effective concepts and methods are absent.
 Too much of environmental work is dedicated to greenwash and massive propaganda to give people a false sense that the situation is improving.
-In the long run this only fools the CEO and prolongs a necessary and thus more costly true greening of the company.
-The sooner the industry realizes that future has no room for fossil fueled cars and other resource depleting and environmental destructing products the better.
+In the long run this only prolongs a necessary and thus more costly change towards sustainable development.
+The sooner we realize that future has no room for fossil fueled cars and other resource depleting and environmental destructing products the better.